Towards Weakly Supervised End-to-end Learning for Long-video Action Recognition: Introduction

-This problem can be treated as a noise learning problem~\cite{natarajan2013learning, song2022learning, DBLP:conf/nips/KumarPK10}.
-Inspired by self-paced learning~\cite{DBLP:conf/nips/KumarPK10, DBLP:conf/icml/BengioLCW09}, this work proposes the \textbf{AdaFocus} framework, which \textbf{ada}ptively guides models to \textbf{focus} on (i) action classes that are more likely to exist in the trimmed clips, and (ii) clips that are more likely to have certain actions.
-The proposed AdaFocus framework comprises three parts, \ie, the Action Saliency Estimation (ASE) module, the Action Focusing module, and the Clip Focusing module.
-Specifically, given the video-level action category set, the ASE module learns to estimate the temporal position where each action is most likely to occur, and the corresponding spike-actionness (\ie, the highest probability of action occurrence).
-For a new clip trimmed from the video, if the actionness of a certain action is close to the estimated spike-actionness of the action, this clip is highly likely to contain such action.
-Leveraging this intuition, the Action Focusing module can tell models which actions to focus on.
-Similarly, if clips at some positions exhibit spike-actionness, their neighboring clips are more likely to contain the same actions.
-This intuition guides the Clip Focusing module to prioritize clips that are close to those with spike-actionness.
-The effectiveness of our AdaFocus framework stems from the synergistic interaction between the ASE module and the Action/Clip Focusing modules.
-The ASE module's estimations guide the Action/Clip Focusing modules to concentrate on cleaner data for model training.
-In turn, the cleaner supervision from the Action/Clip Focusing modules aids the ASE module in more accurately estimating information about clean actions.
-As demonstrated in Figure~\ref{fig:motivation}(c), although video-level weak supervision introduces noise to the labels of the trimmed clips, our AdaFocus framework effectively mitigates the performance drop caused by the noisy labels and facilitates more effective training, outperforming the models trained under full supervision.
+This problem can be treated as a noisy learning problem~\cite{natarajan2013learning, wu2021class2simi}.
+Inspired by self-paced learning~\cite{DBLP:conf/nips/KumarPK10, DBLP:conf/icml/BengioLCW09}, this work proposes a novel \textbf{AdaptFocus} framework, which guides models to \textbf{adapt}ively \textbf{focus} on action clips with cleaner supervision in long videos, during weakly supervised end-to-end training.
+For each action that appears in a long video, our AdaptFocus firstly estimates the temporal position where the action is most likely to occur, and the corresponding spike-actionness (i.e., the highest probability of action occurrence).
+Based on this, the AdaptFocus further selects action clips with cleaner supervision for end-to-end training, according to the following two intuitions.
+First, for a new clip trimmed from the video, if its actionness of a certain action is close to the estimated spike-actionness of the action, the models can be more confident that this clip contains the action.
+Second, if clips at some positions exhibit spike-actionness, their neighboring clips are more likely to contain the same actions.
+In this way, as demonstrated in Figure~\ref{fig:motivation}(c), although video-level weak supervision introduces noise to the labels of trimmed clips, our AdaptFocus framework effectively mitigates the performance drop caused by the noisy labels, achieving remarkable results that are comparable to the models trained under full supervision.